Al Bu Shamis: Origins

-The Al Bu Shamis emigrated from Western Arabia to settle around the Dhahirah and Sunaynah areas.
+The Al Bu Shamis emigrated in Eastern Arabia to settle around the Dhahirah and Sunaynah areas.
 Later migrations led some of them to Al Ain and the Buraimi Oasis.
-Al Shamsi were also traditionally the heads of both Hamriyah and Al Heera, dependencies of Sharjah that frequently attempted to assert their independence through the 19th and into the 20th century.
+Although smaller in number, the settled Al Bu Shamis occupied strategically significant oases and coastal settlements and their local leaders were regarded as prominent figures.
+Some members of the tribe owned land in Dhank, while others under the leadership of Shaikh Rashid bin Hamad Al Shamsi resided in Hamasa.
+The Al Bu Shamis were also traditionally the headmen of the substantial proportion of the populations in Hamriyah and Al Heera, both dependencies of Sharjah that frequently attempted to assert their independence through the 19th and into the 20th century.
+The Al Bu Shamis are believed to have settled along the coast after being temporarily displaced from Dhahirah in the early 19th century.

-While the Na'im were often involved in disputes and open warfare with other tribes, including the Bani Kaab, Bani Qitab and Al Bu Falasah, the Al Bu Shamis remained generally on good terms with other tribes, particularly the Duru and Bani Qitab.
+While the Na'im were often involved in disputes and open warfare with other tribes, including the Bani Kaab, Bani Qitab and Al Bu Falah, the Al Bu Shamis remained generally on good terms with other tribes, particularly the Duru and Bani Qitab.
+In contrast, the Al Bu Shamis although belonging to the Ghafiri faction like the rest of the Na'im, developed a close alliance with the Al Bu Falah.
+This relationship may have originated from the assistance provided by Shaikh Tahnun bin Shakhbut in helping the Al Bu Shamis regain control of Qabil and Sunaynah in Dhahirah at some point prior to 1833.